TheNOOONShy/DS-CapStone-Project-Group9/README.md

 - The State of California's COVID-19 public data repository.
 - The California Department of Corrections and Rehabilitation (CDCR) for prison-specific COVID-19 statistics.

-## Note on Project Privacy
+### Note on Data Availability

-This project is not open to public contribution and is intended for private use and educational purposes only.
-It is a collaborative effort for academic analysis under the guidance of our project sponsors and academic advisors.
+We have removed the data related to our sponsors from the public repository as it was not intended for public release.
+If any of our sponsors wish to access and run the analysis with their specific data, please feel free to contact us directly.
+We are committed to ensuring the confidentiality and proper use of the data as per our agreement.